extrasmallwinnie/micromeg/README.md

 #> #   TACGTAGGTCCCGAGCGTTGTCCGGATTTATTGGGCGTAAAGCGAGCGCAGGCGGTTAGATAAGTCTGAAGTTAAAGGCTGTGGCTTAACCATAGTAGGCTTTGGAAACTGTTTAACTTGAGTGCAAGAGGGGAGAGTGGAATTCCATGTGTAGCGGTGAAATGCGTAGATATATGGAGGAACACCGGTGGCGAAAGCGGCTCTCTGGCTTGTAACTGACGCTGAGGCTCGAAAGCGTGGGGAGCAAACAGG <dbl>, …
 ```

-Finally, let’s look at the example taxonomy file.
-This was also
+Finally, let’s look at the example taxonomy file `exampleTaxa`.
+This was
-generated during the dada2 workflow, and must match the ASV table.
+also generated during the dada2 workflow, and must match the ASV table.

 ``` r